collapsed-stacks/startups/questions/5800/is-it-better-to-wait-with-introducing-a-killer-feature.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2015-07-22
 - score: 0

-<p>If you have other means of acquiring a customer base without this feature at initial stage, you can postpone the release of "killer feature" to later stages.
-This can help you to leverage a peer advertising when your customers actually become part of your marketing effort.</p>
+If you have other means of acquiring a customer base without this feature at initial stage, you can postpone the release of "killer feature" to later stages.
+This can help you to leverage a peer advertising when your customers actually become part of your marketing effort.

-<p>However, do not hold it back for too long.
-Just long enough. </p>
+However, do not hold it back for too long.
+Just long enough.

 ## Answer 5974